13 Things to Do in Madrid in the summer

 Prado National Museum| ©Hellotickets

-When all else fails and the heat becomes unbearable there is always a safe option: visit the museums of Madrid.
-In the capital of Spain there are more than 50 museums of varied themes and for all tastes.
-Here is a very varied list:
+When all else fails and the heat becomes unbearable, there is always one sure option: visit Madrid's museums.
+The Spanish capital has more than 50 museums covering a wide variety of topics and catering to all tastes.
+Here is a varied list:

-You can also book a pass for the Paseo del Arte, which includes tickets for the Prado Museum, the Reina Sofia and the Thyssen, known as the art triangle.
+You can also book a pass for the Art Walk, which includes tickets to the Prado Museum, the Reina Sofia Museum, and the Thyssen Museum, known as the art triangle.

-The list of options is very extensive and to save you the work of making a selection, I leave you this link where you can find out which are the best in Madrid and what you can see in each of them.
-What better way to escape the heat than doing it in the cool of a museum admiring works of art!
+The list of options is very extensive, and to save you the trouble of making a selection, here is a link where you can find out which are the best in Madrid and what you can see in each one.
+What better way to escape the heat than in the cool of a museum admiring works of art!

-Book your ticket for the best museums in Madrid
+Book your ticket to the best museums in Madrid

-4. Visit Madrid Rio and its "beaches" at the best moment
+4. Visit Madrid Río and its "beaches" at the best time

-The Madrid Rio area was built around the Manzanares River and is a large expanse of pedestrianized green areas perfect for viewing Madrid from the banks of the Manzanares, strolling, playing sports or booking a segway tour of Madrid Rio.
+The Madrid Río area was built around the Manzanares River and is a large expanse of pedestrianized green areas perfect for seeing Madrid from the banks of the Manzanares, strolling, playing sports, or booking a Segway tour of Madrid Río.

-In this area there are several fountains with jets in which it is allowed to bathe surrounded by green meadows with shaded areas.
-This area is known as the "beach" of Madrid, since in summer many locals and tourists flock to it to relieve the heat.
-A perfect activity to do with the family.
+In this area, there are several fountains where you can bathe, surrounded by green meadows with shaded areas.
+This area is known as Madrid's "beach," as many locals and tourists flock here in the summer to escape the heat.
+It's a perfect activity for the whole family.

 5. Discover the Sierra de Guadarrama

-A must for your trip to Madrid in summer is to book a day trip to the Sierra de Guadarrama, where you will discover the spectacular landscapes of La Pedriza and the mountain passes of Navacerrada and Morcuera.
+A must-do on your summer trip to Madrid is to book a day trip to the Sierra de Guadarrama, where you will discover the spectacular landscapes of La Pedriza and the mountain passes of Navacerrada and Morcuera.

-The tour, which lasts approximately 10 hours, includes round-trip transportation and the accompaniment of a professional guide to this wonderful place that is located just 40 minutes from Madrid and where you will learn about the archaeological richness, as well as the local flora and fauna.
+The tour, which lasts approximately 10 hours, includes round-trip transportation and the services of a professional guide to this wonderful place, located just 40 minutes from Madrid, where you will learn about its archaeological wealth, as well as the local flora and fauna.

-And before returning to Madrid, you will visit the Castillo Manzanares El Real or Castillo de los Mendoza, a medieval construction of the fifteenth century that will not leave you indifferent.
+And before returning to Madrid, you will visit Manzanares El Real Castle or Mendoza Castle, a 15th-century medieval building that will not leave you indifferent.

 6. Take a trip to Andalusia